Keyboard shortcuts

 # Validate specific deployment

-radar-agent validate --deployment enterprise-prod
+radar-collector validate --deployment enterprise-prod

 # Test collection

-radar-agent test --deployment session-cache
+radar-collector test --deployment session-cache

 # Validate all

-radar-agent --validate
+radar-collector --validate

 Credentials & Security

-Redis Standalone Authentication
+Redis Standalone Credentials

-For standalone Redis instances, you can configure authentication in several ways:
+For standalone Redis instances, you can configure authentication in several ways.

 Method 1: URL-based Authentication